-In 1995, a pair of twins, Brielle and Kyrie Jackson, were born 12 weeks premature.
+In 1995, a pair of twins, Kyrie and Brielle Jackson, was born 12 weeks premature.
 Each weighed only about 2 pounds.
 One of them was not expected to survive.

 Without this rescuing hug, the weaker twin baby wouldn’t have survived.

-The hug has helped change medicine in the US.
+The hug that changed medicine in the US.

 Hug a Toddler in Tantrum to Help Them Regulate

-When a child’s body is flooded with stress hormones during a tantrum, the most effective way to clam them down is by hugging them or applying positive touch on the bodies, such as holding hands or rubbing their backs.
+When a child’s body is flooded with stress hormones during a tantrum, the most effective way to calm them down is by hugging them or applying positive touch on the body, such as holding hands or rubbing their backs.

 Physical Touch For Survival